 The New Alberta Condo Act

-People often joke these days about how “time is a flat circle,” but sometimes, that sentiment can feel truer to life than not – like when we heard that there was another Condominium Property Amendment Act in the works, just two years after the last one had passed.
+People often joke these days about how “time is a flat circle,” but sometimes, that sentiment can feel truer to life than not – like when we heard that there was another Condominium Property Amendment Act in the works, just two years after the last one had passed, reminding us how dynamic Alberta condo law can be.

 That’s right – after a years-long push to ratify the Alberta Condominium Property Amendment Act fully into law just two years ago on January 1, 2020, the provincial government has put forward Bill 19: the Condominium Property Amendment Act, 2022

-While certainly not as sweeping a piece of legislature as the last CPAA, there are two main points of interest in the 2022 amendment that are worth taking a look at – and that’s precisely what we intend to do today.
+While certainly not as sweeping a piece of the legislature as the last CPAA, there are two main points of interest in the 2022 amendment to the Alberta Condo Act that are worth taking a look at – and that’s precisely what we intend to do today.

 The First Change: Voting Rights